j-nette/Mini-Fridge/README.md

 # Mini Fridge
 Note: This repo is still a WIP.

-## Features
-- Temperature in Celcius is displayed on a Liquid Crystal LCD
+A simple temperature controller using a TMP36 sensor.
+The temperature in Celcius is displayed on a Liquid Crystal LCD.
-- 2 push buttons to increase/decrease the desired temperature

 ## Circuit Components
 - 2 Push buttons